 Users take a video selfie and turn their head.
 We guide them through the capture process in seconds.

 Analysis is 100% automated with 95% of verifications returned in seconds.
-Motion is iBeta PAD Level 2 compliant and offers greater protection from sophisticated attack methods like display attacks and 2D/3D masks.
+Motion is iBeta PAD Level 2 compliant and offers greater protection from sophisticated attack methods like injection attacks, display attacks, and 2D/3D masks.

 Spot previously seen applicants

 Check if the same face has been used to create an account before, without introducing any additional friction.